-- To elect nine directors to the Board of Directors to serve until the annual stockholders' meeting in 2024, and until their respective successors have been elected and qualified. - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023. - To hold an advisory vote on executive compensation. - To hold an advisory vote to determine the frequency of future advisory votes on executive compensation. - To approve an amendment to the Company's 2007 Stock Incentive Plan to increase the number of shares of Class A common stock authorized and reserved for issuance thereunder from 30 million to 40 million. - To transact such other business as may properly come before the Annual Meeting.
+- To elect nine directors to the Board of Directors to serve until the annual stockholders' meeting in 2025, and until their respective successors have been elected and qualified. - To ratify the appointment of Deloitte as our independent registered public accounting firm for our fiscal year ending December 31, 2024. - To hold an advisory vote to determine the frequency of future advisory votes on executive compensation. - To transact such other business as may properly come before the Annual Meeting.